the-beef-calculator/the-beef-calculator.github.io/content/featured/AppleStockChecker/index.md

   - Twilio
 ---

 A bot that can check Apple stores local to your area for specific devices, and alert you via text message when they're in stock.
-I'm planning on turning this into its own app or website!